-Since 2018 ,the Isle of Man has designated 10 marine nature reserves, encompassing 10.8% of Manx waters.
+Since 2018, the Isle of Man has designated 10 marine nature reserves, encompassing 10.8% of Manx waters.
 Historically many of the MNRs were closed or restricted areas, established for fisheries management and research, acting as marine protected areas to enable sustainable fisheries management.
-Also more recently marine conservation zones.
-However, the MNRs provide greater protecting via the Wildlife Act 1990 and all sites were re-designated on the 1st September 2018.
+More recently many are marine conservation zones.
+The MNRs provide greater protection via the Wildlife Act 1990; all sites were re-designated on the 1st September 2018.
 They are all within the 0-3nm boundary of Manx waters, making up 51.8% of the 0-3nm area.

 Ramsey Marine Nature Reserve